Roads Less Traveled

 immensely, the lovely Sonoran Desert abutting the park must be

 cleared.
-In the process, the cholla cactus, mesquite, and
+In the process, the cholla cactus, mesquite, and creosote

-American deserts has also turned out to be such a popular place
+deserts has also turned out to be such a popular place to live.
+There are thousands of square miles of barren Mojave desert, but

-and northern Mexico has been systematically dismantled in Arizona for the last century in order to make way for the urban sprawl
+the beautiful Sonoran desert that is unique to Arizona and northern Mexico has been systematically dismantled in Arizona for the

-of Phoenix and Tucson.
-If only those cities had been founded in a place that didn't lose its unique beauty when bulldozed.
+last century in order to make way for the urban sprawl of Phoenix and Tucson.
+If only those cities had been founded in a place that

 The road to Bartlett Lake is one of the area's most scenic.
 The